simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 **Data privacy**, also known as **information privacy**, is the right of individuals to determine what information about themselves is shared with others.
 This can include personal data such as names, addresses, and financial information.
 With the rise of the internet and social media, personal information has become more easily accessible, making **data privacy more important than ever**.

-It is important to note that **data privacy is not the same as data security**.
+Note that **data privacy is not the same as data security**.
 While data security refers to the measures taken to protect data from unauthorized access, data privacy refers to the control individuals have over their personal information.

 #### Why is Data Privacy Important?